-Туре Check BRD type.
+Туре Check boxes for BRD type used by the vessel.
 Fisheye, Radial escape section, Square-mesh window, Square-mesh codend, or other (specify in space provided).
 Funnel Check Yes or No for the presence of a herding funnel/cone.
 Distance from escape opening to headrope Measure in meters.
 Distance from escape opening to tie off rings Measure in meters.
 Fisheye Offset Number of meshes offset from top center.
-If located at top, enter "0" Opening height Measure in cm
+If located at top, enter "0" Opening height & width Measure in cm Shape Check appropriate opening shape: oval, diamond, square, halfmoon, rectangle, triangle, or specify if other.